 The founding principles of Jewish Constitutional law were already incorporated in the 1920 San Remo agreement of the Allied Principal War Powers of WWI, in a trust agreement agreed to in that document entitled The Palestine Mandate.
 These principles are a part of International Law.
 This decision confirmed by the 1920 treaty of Sevres and Lausanne including the acknowledgement by the Arabs in the 1919 Faisal Weizmann Agreement and it was incorporated and approved in 1922 by some 52 states, including the United States.
 The law currently proposed would not change them.
 They recognized the collective political rights (national rights) to Palestine as belonging to the Jewish People who had the best claim to self-determination.
 They rejected the competing claim of the Arab People for these collective political or national rights made by the Arabs at the Paris Peace Talks of 1919.
 These are the rights to establish a government and administer it.
 However they gave individual political (civil rights) rights to all.
 That wouldn't change under the proposed new law.
 In 1920 the Jews did not have a population majority in Palestine.
 The Allies didn't want to place an antidemocratic government in power so they agreed to place the collective political rights in a trust in which Britain would be the trustee until such time as the Jews brought in a majority population from the Diaspora and they had the capability of exercising sovereignty.
 That happened in 1948 for a large part of Palestine.
 When they gained control over the remaining territory in 1967, legal dominion over the remainder of the political rights vested and the Jewish People became entitled to establish a government and administer it in all of the mandate.
 Until 1948 Jews had only the right to settle in all Palestine west of the Jordan River and were only beneficiaries of the collective political rights.

 Some argue that it is unfair to give Arabs residing in Palestine only individual political rights while the Jews get both individual and also collective political rights.
 How can that be unfair?
-The Arabs have collective political rights in 22 states with almost 500 times the area of Israel and the Jews in only one.
+The Arabs have collective political rights in 22 states totaling over 12 million sq. mi. of territory with a wealth of oil reserves and with almost 500 times the area of Israel and the Jews in only one.
 In most of those state women have no individual political rights and in many Jews have none whatsoever.
 In Israel each citizen is entitled to one vote.
 SSRN.com/abstract=2385304

 The Inquiry Commission advisors to President Woodrow Wilson established by the President in order to draft a map of the world based on the Fourteen Points, affirmed the right of the Jewish people that Palestine should become a Jewish State clearly on the ground that the Jews deserved self-determination in Palestine.
 Palestine, the commission said, was "the cradle and home of their vital race", the basis of the Jewish spiritual contribution, and the Jews were "the only people whose only home was in Palestine"… That hasn't changed.